Of all the different places I’ve lived, Wollongong may be my favorite.

 There are plenty of Thai and Indian Restaurants on Kiera Street, and you can easily find good Turkish kebabs and falafel wraps for a cheap meal.

 There are also a few fancy beachside restaurants for a lavish night out, like Steamers Bar and Grill.
-This is the where I work, and they have delicious fresh seafood options and interesting cocktails.
+This is where I work, and they have delicious fresh seafood options and interesting cocktails.

 Also for those who like craft beer, the Illawarra Brewery has countless options.